samthorold/scribbles/docs/24-risk-governance.md

 _What on earth is this sentence..._

-Risk contains an element of uncertainty but may have some uncertain elements
+Risk contains an element of uncertainty but may have some uncertain elements.

 ## Systematic vs diversifiable risk